bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

                             // int is a dummy parameter meaning postfix operator

     T(): x(1) {}            // Constructor with member initialization list
+                            // Class attributes are initialized before the body of the constructor
+                            // So if instead of using lists you did T() {x=1;}
+                            // x would be initialized with nothing and then assigned - what a waste!

+                            // A default constructor (no parameters) is generated automatically
+                            // Unless you define other constructors yourself
+                            // If in that case you still want the compiler generated constructor
+                            // Do explicitly: T() = default;

-                            // The compiler creates a default constructor for coincident class types
+                            // The compiler also generates T(T otherWithSameType) automatically
-                            // The default one may raise issues such as unwanted aliasing
+                            // This may raise issues such as unwanted aliasing
                             // eg. there are pointers as attributes of the class

     T(const T& t): x(t.x) {}// Copy constructor (still a constructor... initialize T attributes)